The Days My Faith Grew The Most

 image from http://www.facebook.com/lessonslearnedinlife

 I talk about life being a choice a lot because it is constant choices.
 We choose to be happy or to let sadness keep us down.
 We choose to care about something or not care.
 We choose how we react and what we react to.
+We choose to hold grudges or to forgive.
+We choose to be a victim or a survivor.
+We choose to act like an adult or to act childish.
+We choose to be a friend or not be.
 I truly believe that some people do not like hearing life is a choice because with choice comes responsibility.
 It is easier to ignore or to stay a victim or to not make choices.
 And sometimes people want the easy way out.
 Only not making choices is a choice.
 And with it comes consequences.
+No one makes those consequences for us.
+We choose them when we make the choices we make.
+And we are making a choice when we refuse to accept responsibility for what we do and for our part in situations.
 We make a choice when we choose to not make any choices.

 And I made my choice that day and the consequence was my dear friend died knowing that the day she needed me the most, the day she wanted to tell me she was dying…I was too busy to listen or care.
 And there was nothing I could do to ever make that up again.
 She was very forgiving and it was never mentioned again, but it taught me a lesson I will never forget and it made my faith in what our Creator teaches us grow by leaps and bounds.